1961 European Amateur Team Championship

 The 1961 European Amateur Team Championship took place 20 – 25 July on the Royal Golf Club de Belgique in Brussels, Belgium.
 It was the second men's golf European Amateur Team Championship.

+Venue

+The championship took place at the Royal Golf Club de Belgique, the Royal Golf Club of Belgium, established in 1906 and situated in Tervuren on the Ravenstein Manor farm, 10 kilometers west of Brussels city center.
+The club hosted the professional tournament Belgian Open 13 times between 1910 and 1978.

+Course layout

 Format

 All participating teams played two qualification rounds of stroke-play, counting the four best scores out of up to six players for each team.
 The four best teams formed flight A. The next three teams formed flight B and the next three teams formed flight C.

 The standings in each flight was determined by a round-robin system.
 All teams in the flight met each other and the team with most points for team matches in flight A won the tournament, using the scale, win=2 points, halved=1 point, lose=0 points.
 In each match between two nation teams, three foursome games and six single games were played.

 Teams

 Ten nation teams contested the event.
 Each team consisted of a minimum of six players.
 England took part for the first time.